 In 2017 I ran a project in Oxford where we used Shakespeare's The Tempest to develop and teach social skills to children with Autism.
 Watching them grow in confidence and find new ways to communicate was an invaluable experience.
 Once you get inside the mind of a child with Autism, you can begin to find the ways to help them understand a world that feels confusing or terrifying.
 The creative skills I use in therapy and theatre often feel like they go hand in hand for me.

 What do you think makes Unspoken such a powerful piece of theatre?

-The play was written in collaboration with specialist Speech and Language therapist Trudy Stewart as well as the local stammering community.
-While everyone’s experiences are unique, it has helped to ground the show in situations that affect the lives of people across the country.
-We have an incredibly talented group of actors, and through them, Alex’s thoughts, emotions and memories have already begun to come to life.
+The play was written in collaboration with specialist Speech & language therapist Dr Trudy Stewart as well as the local stammering community.
+While everyone's experiences are unique, it has helped to ground the show in situations that affect the lives of people across the country.
+We have an incredibly talented group of actors, and through them, Alex's thoughts, emotions and memories have already begun to come to life.

 Current research on the impact of theatre on attitudes to stammering

 Stewart, T., Linklater, J. & Railton, P. (2017).
 Beyond Understanding: the use of theatre to change public attitudes to stammering.
 ISAD online conference.

 Stewart, T. (in press).
 Unspoken: a social experiment in changing theatre audiences' attitudes to stammering.
 In Fluency Disorders, Vol. 2.
 Eds., K. Wesierska & M. Witkowski.

 Linklater, J., Stewart, T. & Railton, P. (2018).
 Acting in Unspoken: changing actors' attitudes to stammering.
 European Symposium on Fluency Disorders, Antwerp.